Automatic weather station

 An automatic weather station (AWS) is an automated version of the traditional weather station, either to save human labor or to enable measurements from remote areas.
 An AWS will typically consist of a weather-proof enclosure containing the data logger, rechargeable battery, telemetry (optional) and the meteorological sensors with an attached solar panel or wind turbine and mounted upon a mast.
 The specific configuration may vary due to the purpose of the system.
 The system may report in near real time via the Argos System, LoRa and the Global Telecommunications System, or save the data for later recovery.

 In the past, automatic weather stations were often placed where electricity and communication lines were available.
 Nowadays, the solar panel, wind turbine and mobile phone technology have made it possible to have wireless stations that are not connected to the electrical grid or hardline telecommunications network.

-One of the main advantages of an automatic weather station is that it can provide accurate and reliable weather data in remote or inaccessible locations.
-It can also be used to monitor weather conditions in hazardous environments, such as mountaintops, oceans, and deserts.
-The AWS can be programmed to alert authorities in case of severe weather events such as hurricanes, tornadoes, and floods.
+One of the main advantages of an automatic weather station is that it can provide accurate and reliable weather data in remote, inaccessible or hazardous locations.
+The AWS can be programmed to alert authorities in case of severe weather events.